 Transparent Fence Stain

 A transparent fence stain has pigment in it but still allows most of the wood grain to show through.
 This stain is a great option for new cedar because it highlights the beauty of the boards.
+It is not the best option if you are wanting a stain that will cover the wood.

 Semi-Transparent Fence Stain